mi66mc/dnldw/README.md

 ### Info
 It uses `urllib`

-Version - 0.3
+Version - 0.4
+> Progress bar
-> Colors in output
+>
+> Convert bytes to "KB", "MB", "GB" and etc.

 ***
 Made by mi66mc